• Alfred M. Hallmark

 Cameron County Historical Markers

-NUMBER OF MARKERS IN COUNTY - 163
+NUMBER OF MARKERS IN COUNTY - 176

-Have - 61 Need- 102
+Have - 88 Need- 88

 Picture

-It would be overwhelming at this point to try and talk about the markers in terms of what is missing we have simply not had enough time to to look.
+It would be overwhelming at this point to try and talk about the markers in terms of what are missing we have simply not had enough time to look.
 A couple of old houses have definately been razed, these are the Armstrong House, Santos Lozano Building and Trevino House, these once had historical markers and for the sake of completeness have been included on this site.
 Cameron County Historical Commission has also been very active and have been busily dedicating new markers.

 Picture

 As far as the markers go it is a complicated county.
-There are houses that are gone, there are areas that I'm not sure are safe to explore at the moment and the Cameron County Historical Commission is very active in recognizing the history that exists down here.
+There are houses that are gone, there are areas that I'm not sure are safe to explore at the moment and the Cameron County Historical Commission is very active in recognizing the history that exists here.
 I would love to spend some time exploring Brownville and now we live in Portland, Texas its a lot more doable.
-It been many years since we have been to Brownsville and even through it was very hot when we were there I remember it being vibrant, like I imagine Mexico to be.
+It been many years since we have been to Brownsville and even through it was very hot when we were there I remember it being vibrant, similar to what I imagine Mexico to be.

 1912 Cameron County Jail